geoext/geoext3-ws/src/first-steps/hello-geoext.md

 ## Exercises

-* Copy the following HTML into a file `hello-geoext.html` in the `exercises`-directory:
+* Copy the following HTML into a file `hello-geoext.html` in the `exercises` directory:

 ```html
 <!DOCTYPE html>